Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/1_alat/README.md

   2. Use grep to collect the total energies from all files in one command
       ```
       % grep -e '!' *out*alat*
+      si.scf.out_alat10.00:!    total energy              =     -15.84397990 Ry
+      [...]
       ```
   3. Save the lattice parameters and total energies in a 2 column file (alat,Etot) called 'Etot_vs_alat.dat' and plot it to estimate the lattice parameter corresponding to the minimum energy.
      ```
      gnuplot> plot "Etot_vs_alat.dat" w lp
      ```
   4. In principle you could use a finer grid to find a precise value of alat, but this may not yield the right value for various reasons.
-It is better to determine alat by fitting to an equation of state such as the Murnaghan equation:
+It is better to determine alat by fitting to an equation of state such as the third-order Birch-Murnaghan equation:
-     ![Third-order Birch–Murnaghan isothermal equation of state](Ref/birch.png?raw=true "Birch-Murnaghan EOS") You can use the quantum-ESPRESSO tool `ev.x` to fit with the Birch-Murnaghan (Birch2) EOS:
+     ![Third-order Birch–Murnaghan isothermal equation of state](Ref/birch.png?raw=true "Birch-Murnaghan EOS") You can use the quantum-ESPRESSO tool `ev.x` to fit with this EOS by selecting "birch2":
      ```
      % ev.x
         Lattice parameter or Volume are in (au, Ang) > au